 Water, plumbing and bathroom fittings

-Repair category 1
+Repair category 2

-Notes No significant defects evident.
-Seals around bath and shower areas are frequently troublesome.
+Notes Seals around bath and shower areas are frequently troublesome.
 Failure to seals can result in dampness and decay within hidden areas of the property.
+A door to the shower cabinet has dislocated from its running mechanism.

-Heating and hot water
+Heating and hot wa ter

-Repair category 1
+Repair category 2

 Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
+The radiators are of an older style.
 Boilers and central heating systems should be tested and serviced by a Gas Safe registered engineer on an annual basis to ensure their safe and efficient operation.